docker-library/docs/kaazing-gateway/README.md

 You should then be able to connect to ws://somehostname:8000 from the [WebSocket echo test](https://www.websocket.org/echo.html).

-Note: this assumes that `somehostname` is resolvable from your browser.
+Note: all of the above assumes that `somehostname` is resolvable from your browser.
 You may need to add an etc/hosts entry for `somehostname` on your `dockerhost ip`.

 ## Custom Configuration